raviolli77/machineLearning_breastCancer_Python/notebooks/int7x_presentation/updated_int7x_report.md

 print_dx_perc(breast_cancer, 'diagnosis')
 ```

-    Benign accounts for 62.74% of the diagnosis class
+    0 accounts for 62.74% of the diagnosis column
-    Malignant accounts for 37.26% of the diagnosis class
+    1 accounts for 37.26% of the diagnosis column

-Fortunatly, this data set does not suffer from *class imbalance*.
+Fortunately, this data set does not suffer from *class imbalance*.

 Next we will use a useful function that gives us standard descriptive statistics for each feature including mean, standard deviation, minimum value, maximum value, and range intervals.